Skip to content

 When Your Child is a Gestalt Language Processor: A Parent’s Guide

-August 20, 2024January 27, 2025 speechinthecity Comments Off on When Your Child is a Gestalt Language Processor: A Parent’s Guide
+August 20, 2024January 27, 2025 Comments Off on When Your Child is a Gestalt Language Processor: A Parent’s Guide

 Discovering that your child is a gestalt language processor (GLP) can feel both overwhelming and exciting.
 While it may mean adjusting your communication and learning strategies, it also opens a world of possibilities for your child’s unique learning journey.